carlesfernandez/yocto-geniux/README.md

 ## Building Geniux releases in a virtualized environment

-Get a powerful machine (as much RAM, storage capacity and CPU cores as you can) and [install the Docker engine](https://docs.docker.com/engine/install/) on it.
+Get a powerful machine (as much RAM, storage capacity, and CPU cores as you can) and [install the Docker engine](https://docs.docker.com/engine/install/) on it.
 Make sure that it is up and running.